 The Fundraising and Grants Committee raises funds to support projects approved by the Board of Directors.
 The Committee applies for grants from governments and private foundations and solicits support from corporate and individual donors.

 Jim is the Resident Naturalist and Land Steward at Turtle Springs Farm in SW Sheboygan County where he and his wife, Patricia “Patti” Baker Ellis, along with a community of family and friends, are creating a wild life habitat and natural area on 40 acres that was once an active farm.
-He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist involved in various land stewardship activities, including being a trail steward and managing invasive plants for the Friends of the Cedarburg Bog.
+He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist.
+Jim joined the Friends of the Cedarburg Bog in 2014 as a trail steward at Watt’s Lake.
+In the same year, he was elected to the Board of Directors and, since has served as Stewardship Chair, Vice President and, most recently President.
 Having retired from his psychotherapy practice as a clinical social worker, Jim has turned his attention to expanding his knowledge and understanding of the natural world.
 He has a passion for helping folks develop a closer relationship with nature and to appreciate the interconnectedness of all living things.
 Jim, Patti, and their two dogs enjoy hiking, skiing, snowshoeing, and working in the prairies and woods at Turtle Springs Farm.

 Cory recognized his passion for the Green Industry over 20 years.
 He has been an ISA Certified Arborist for over 15 years and is a past president of the Wisconsin Arborist Association.
 Currently, Cory is the Director of Restoration and Operations at Mequon Nature Preserve.
 In addition to land management duties, Cory facilitates the maple tree tapping program, and Restoration Rangers, an intergenerational volunteer training group that executes land restoration projects.
 Cory provides K-12, college students, Scouts and community volunteers with field experiences that focus on forests, wetlands, prairies, wildlife, and sustainability.
 More recently, he has become the handler for Tilia, the State’s first on-staff conservation dog.
 Together, they are on a mission to eradicate wild parsnip, an invasive plant species that can cause third degree burns when coming in contact with the skin, as well as to locate salamanders, an indicator species difficult for humans to find, but simple for a dog to scent.
 Cory is adept at utilizing equipment necessary to complete successful land restoration projects including a tracked skid loader, utility tractor and UTV to aid in large volume plantings.
 In fall 2017, MATC hired Cory part time as a Horticultural Instructor to teach all types of curriculum relating to career paths for arborists, garden center management, grounds management, horticulturists, landscape construction management and landscape design.